1500256797/learn_solana_rust_program/README.md

 ## demo

--main branch: a simple log program
+-   main branch: a simple log program
--feat/demo-1: a simple counter program, user can initialize the counter, increment and decrement the counter
+-   feat/demo-1: a simple counter program, user can initialize the counter, increment and decrement the counter